 - address recognized problems and work toward solutions, and

 - use discussion and group solution techniques to engage attendees.

 We are looking for well-defined programs encompassing animal chiropractic.

 The presentations must be directed toward keeping the attendee apprised of advancements, new developments and review of information which is designed to build upon the basic curriculum required to practice animal chiropractic.

-- content of interest to animal chiropractors and relevant to animal chiropractic.
+- content of interest to animal chiropractors and relevance to animal chiropractic,

 Our attendees do not expect to be faced with commercials, or infomercials for particular products, offerings, or solutions.
 Therefore, presentations may not be used as a sales pitch for any services, products, program, seminar, institution, practice, association or company and may not include business/corporate logos on slides.
 Exhibit space is available for these purposes.If the AVCA receives a substantial number of complaints that your presentation was in any way considered commercial this will impact future speaker selection of you or anyone in your practice, institution or company.

 Speaker IncentivesIt is an honor to have you submit to speak at the AVCA Conference, and a privilege to present to one’s peers.
 While AVCA does not pay an honorarium, presenter’s will receive:

 - admittance to AVCA Saturday evening Happy Hour,

 - hotel lodging (if booked at the conference hotel) is provided the night before Speaker’s lecture/s.
 Please reserve your room/s early.
 Room block normally sells out well before the conference.